toradex/a71ch-demo/README.md

 - If the import of the docker image failed

 ## Preperation

+### Download of the NXP Host Software Package

+Go to NXP's A71CH Secure Element product page and download the Host Software Package from "Tools & Software".
+Distribute the files of the corresponding folders in the related folders in your local repository (doc, hostLib and linux).

 ### Building of the libraries and the A71CH tools